 A Professional Athlete’s Playbook to Divorce

-Texas is a community property state, so any earning or endorsement deals a professional athlete secured prior to marriage is his or her separate property and not subject to a just and right division by the family law court system.
-Earnings or assets acquired after marriage are subject to division.
-If you are divorcing as a professional athlete, it’s vital to have a skilled legal team who can help protect those assets and get the best property division as possible.
+Texas is a community property state, so any earning or endorsement deals secured prior to marriage are separate property and not subject to a just and right division by the family law court system.
+However, earnings or assets acquired after marriage are subject to division.
+If you are divorcing as a professional athlete, it’s vital to have a skilled legal team who can help protect your assets and get the best property division agreement as possible.

 Professional athletes typically do not just earn a single paycheck.
-There are complicated salary structures which include weekly game checks, signing bonuses, performance bonuses, endorsement deal payments, etc. It can be difficult to ascertain the exact earnings of a professional athlete and establishing what money is community and what money is separate.
+There are complicated salary structures which include weekly game checks, signing bonuses, performance bonuses, endorsement deal payments, etc. It can be difficult to ascertain the exact earnings of a professional athlete, as well as establish what money is community and what money is separate.
 The qualified team at Ramos Law Group, PLLC can help.
 Make a consultation the first step of your divorce playbook.

 Another silver lining in the Texas divorce process for professional athletes is that the mandatory waiting period for a divorce to be granted is quite short compared to other states.
 Some states require a lengthy period of legal separation before a divorce may be granted.
 The State of Texas only requires 60 days from the date of filing until the divorce may be filed.
 This short period allows for an amicable divorce or agreed upon settlement be reached quickly (assuming the parties have an agreement) and a divorce can be completed in a little over two months.

-Professional athletes going through a divorce want to focus on their game and season and not have their divorce play out publicly in the press.
+Professional athletes building their divorce playbook will want to focus on their game and season and not have their divorce play out publicly in the press.
 Typically, family law cases are public record.
 The Texas Family Code allows for a litigant to file a Motion to Seal which can grant some anonymity to a high-profile athlete.